pierre-rouleau/pel/doc/pel-manual.rst

 .. code:: elisp

       (require 'pel)
+      (defconst pel-home-dirpath (expand-file-name "~/projects/pel")
+       "Directory where PEL source files are stored.")
       (pel-init)

+The ``pel-home-dirpath`` defconst identifies the location of the PEL source code.

 You can place you own customization after the call to ``pel-init``.
 This way you can overwrite specific PEL's key bindings if needed.